astorDev/nist/webhooks/send/article/index.md

 }
 ```

 You can find the code to check the setup in the previous section.
-You can also check a playground project [straight on the GitHub]().
-The playground, the package, and even this article, are parts of the [NIST project](https://github.com/astorDev/nist).
+You can also check a playground project [straight on GitHub](https://github.com/astorDev/nist/tree/main/webhooks/send/playground).
+The playground, the package, and even this article are parts of the [NIST project](https://github.com/astorDev/nist).
 The project's purpose in a few words is to be a Non-Toxic REST alternative, so there's many interesting stuff beyond webhooks - check it out and don't hesitate to give it a star! ⭐

 Claps for this article are also highly appreciated! 😉